carloslfu/blocklify/README.md

 ## Features
 - Two way parsing code, import and export code.

-## Installation

-Just add a minified version of blocklify before add blockly_compressed.js file.(building system no yet)

 ##Usage

-See the demo in demos/ folder.
+Just add blocklify_compressed.js file to your code (See the demo in demos folder).

 ##Develop and contributing